LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 ### 5.1 Proposal Submission

+**Eligibility:**
-**Eligibility:** Only staff members can submit rule change proposals
+- Only staff members can submit rule change proposals
+- Staff members who are also captains cannot submit proposals that:
+  - Directly affect their team's standing
+  - Modify rules specifically relevant to their team's strategy
+  - Create potential competitive advantages for their team
+- When a staff-captain wishes to suggest such changes, they must:
+  - Present the idea to another staff member
+  - Have that staff member formally submit the proposal
+  - Participate in the subsequent discussion only as a captain

 **Process:**
 - Proposals must be submitted in the #rule-proposals channel